GDScript Documentation Guide

 # Example

-When referencing another documented method, class, or section within the same repo, use a Markdown link anchored to the heading:
+When referencing another documented method, or class, or section within the same repo, use a link anchored to the heading, or file path:

 [`method_name`](#method_name)